2017 Groove Ultralight vs. Old Groove Ultralight

 Weight and Folded Size

-The Joovy earned a 6 of 10 for weight and folded size with a weight of 13.2 lbs and a folded size of 5,162.43 cubic inches.
-Both results are below the average for the group, but there are still 8 lighter options to choose from.
+The Joovy weighs 13.2 lbs and has a folded size of 5,162.43 cubic inches.
+Both results are below the average for the group, but there are still several lighter options to choose from.
 However, the weight and included shoulder carry strap make the Groove easier to lift and carry than much of the competition.

 Ease of Use